mmezirard/mmezirard.github.io/content/htb-write-ups/challenges/the-art-of-reversing/index.md

 mscoree.dll
 ```

-So this binary uses the `mscoree.dll` library, which provides the fundamental functions of the Microsoft.NET framework.
+So this binary uses the `mscoree.dll` library, which provides the fundamental functionalities for the Microsoft.NET framework.

 # Imports